D-a-Johnson/book_mgmt_sys/README.md

 Goals:
+--IMPORTANT-- Book history of income and who checked out the book Fix Balance not displaying correctly
+Order Book list
---IMPORTANT-- Book history of income and who checked out the book Splash page to log-in to the index which would include all information and pop up boxes.
+More user verification and disallowing certain actions Splash page to log-in to the index which would include all information and pop up boxes.
 An admin page to control it all and display all information.
 Get rid of user avatars or find a way to repurpose them